 The statute does not require an employer to notify members of the general public (who happened to be at the worksite during the infectious period) of the potential exposure to COVID.
 While not required, it is recommended that employers consider notifying any identifiable third parties who were at the worksite during the infectious period.

-Please note that during this time of crisis, the updates, advisories and regulations that we receive from the promulgating agency often contain ambiguities and/or are often amended, modified or updated.
-The statements/opinions expressed herein is not legal advice.
-The opinions expressed herein are based on our reasonable interpretation of the issuing agency’s publication at the time the opinion is expressed and is therefore subject to change based on further developments.
+Please note that the updates, advisories, and regulations we receive from the promulgating agency often contain ambiguities and/or are often amended, modified, or updated.
+This material/article/email does not contain any legal advice.
+The information and opinions expressed herein are based on our reasonable interpretation of the issuing agency’s publication at the time the opinion is expressed and is, therefore, subject to change based on further developments.
 The effect of the opinions expressed may be different based on your particular circumstances, and it is recommended that you not rely upon these general opinions prior to obtaining a consultation with your legal and/or financial advisors.